School Board Selection Process

 .)
 FSHISD falls under Texas rule, as all other public school districts, and not under the U.S. Department of Defense.
 It does not have any taxing authority and is represented by a five member board instead of the usual seven.

-To be considered for a position on the FSHISD Board of Trustees, a person must be a registered voter and live or be employed on Fort Sam Houston.
+To be considered for a position on the FSHISD Board of Trustees, a person must be a registered voter in Texas and live or be employed on Fort Sam Houston.
 Enlisted military personnel and military officers may be appointed to the Board; however, a majority of the board members will be civilians, and all may be civilians.

 When a board vacancy occurs, notices are placed in the community newspaper.
 A panel of installation representatives from the various commands and school district interviews board applicants and makes recommendations to the garrison commander.
 Three nominees are selected for each vacancy.
 The lists are sent to the State Board of Education (SBOE)